babukanagaraj/DataScience/MachineLearning/BasketAnalysis/model/README.md

 * _There are 169 unique items in the dataset_.

 * _Canned beer is the top selling item in the supermarket_.

+### 4.3 What are the top 5 frequent individual items sold in the supermarket?